The new PMI PMP exam content came into effect January 2, 2021.

-The current PMP exam is based largely on the 6th Edition of the PMBOK, which in turn is based largely on the Predictive project management methodology that many of us have been practicing for decades.
+The old PMP exam was based largely on the 6th Edition of the PMBOK, which in turn is based largely on the Predictive project management methodology that many of us have been practicing for decades.
 This involves the 5 classic Process Groups (Initiation, Planning, Execution, Monitoring and Controlling, and Closing); and 10 Knowledge Areas.

 The content of the new PMP exam will be 8% Business, 42% People and 50% Processes, with half of the Process questions Predictive-based and half Agile-based.
-This is a dramatic change, with about 50% new content, which leads to two obvious conclusions for anyone intending to sit for the PMP exam:
+This is a dramatic change, with about 50% new content.

-If you are interested in sitting for the PMP exam, there are instructor-led and on-line classes in a variety of formats (weekly classes, 5-day boot camp, at your workplace, online or at, for example, USI) for current and new exams.
-But, if this credential is part of your career plan and you are a Predictive practitioner, this is about your last chance.
-After December 31, you will have to learn a new language and new methodology, which may not be a bad thing.
-Acting now may be a better option for some of us.
+If you are interested in sitting for the PMP exam, there are instructor-led and on-line classes in a variety of formats (weekly classes, 5-day boot camp, at your workplace, online or at, for example, USI) for the new exam.